Cengkaruk/qiscus-sdk-web/README.md

 - **room_id** {int} search in specific room
 - **last_comment_id** {int} search query only on comments higher than this id

-Search message API above return Javascript Promise.
+Search messages API above return Javascript Promise.
 So you can work on the result after the promise is resolved.
 Example:

 ```
 QiscusSDK.core.searchMessages({query: 'hello'})